Rampo (film): Plot summary

 Akechi finds out Shizuko has an affair with a marquis in a Dracula-like castle located at the sea on a cliff.
 He decides to pay this duke a secret visit by "experimenting" with parachute jumping.
 He lands in a pack of biting hunting dogs the duke directs at him.
 The duke sucks out his arm wound and then invites him home to treat the wound.
 They have dinner together and here he sees Shizuko serving him an aphrodisiac.
 Akeshi observes the marquis while he's horse-riding, cross-dressing and smearing his facial make up all over her naked back and projecting a stag film on her body.

 During an evening party he frightens the guests with a recital of a text of Poe - accompanied with images of war: the film gets stuck at the end of the text, burning the film depicting the face of a corpse.
 The next day he follows with another piece of "entertainment" by committing suicide with his white horse, running off the cliff.

 Edogawa Rampo returns to the story as he finds out about the castle and tries to enter the room where Akeshi is willingly - he needs no instructions from his writer - entering the nagamochi Shizuko has opened from him.
 As Rampo navigates through the castle the layers of fantasy and reality start to merge into one cosmic flashback occurring before and after he gets into the room where Shizuko commits suicide before Akeshi can get out of the nagamochi.
 Rampo holds Shizuko in his arms.

 Soundtrack

-The film soundtrack, by Akira Senju, was released on CD by Warner Brothers, on their Discovery label, in 1995.
+Akira Senju's soundtrack for the international release was released on CD by Warner Brothers, on their Discovery label, in 1995.
 Music was performed by the Czech Philharmonic Orchestra.